A budget option, but there are better alternatives

 Summary of price & where to buy

 Reliability & long term use

 Backed by a 2 year manufacturer warranty you can be assured that the Oral-B Vitality will be covered if anything goes wrong within the first 24 months of ownership.

-Typically we find that brushes will last on average 3-5 years, so all being well you will get more value from the brush.
+Typically we find that brushes will last at least 3 years, generally 5 or more, so all being well you will get more value from the brush.

 The weakest point tends to be the battery.
 After repeated charges and discharges it can fail and should it, they are not easy to replace.
 This is because the Vitality has an older battery technology.
 It still works, but more prone to failure.
 If it fails during the warranty period it would be replaced.
 Just something to be aware of.

 To prolong the life of any brush giving it a rinse and a wipe down to remove grime that builds up is a must.

 The Oral-B Vitality is a budget electric toothbrush.

 It will bring you some clear advantages over and above a manual brush.